 Paid Advertising on Social Media Marketing

 Advertising on social media platforms is also highly effective.
-You should, therefore, consider including social media advertising in your digital marketing strategy for maximum impact.
+Consider including social media advertising in your digital marketing strategy for maximum impact.
 This will help you to boost brand awareness, increase traffic to your site, and generate leads.

-In turn, this will lead to increased engagement, more video views, app downloads, an increase in store visits, increased conversions, and an increase in sales.
+In turn, this will lead to increased engagement, more video views, app downloads, an increase in in-store visits, increased conversions, and an increase in sales.

 According to Kenshoo, 56 percent of car buyers who contacted a dealer after seeing a social media advert made a purchase.